Nelson Chamisa

 Nelson Chamisa (born 2 February 1978) is a Zimbabwean politician and the former President of the Citizens Coalition For Change.
 He served as Member of the House of Assembly of Zimbabwe for Kuwadzana East, Harare.
 Chamisa was the MDC Alliance's candidate for president in the 2018 general election, having previously been the leader of the party's youth assembly.
 He was the Presidential candidate for the Citizens Coalition for Change in the 2023 Zimbabwean Presidential election.
-He has served as the former chairperson of national youth for the same party as well as the Secretary for Information and Publicity for the opposition party MDC Alliance.
+He has served as the former chairperson of national youth for the same party as well as the Secretary for Information and Publicity for the MDC Alliance.
 In 2003, at the age of 25, Chamisa became the youngest Member of Parliament.
 Chamisa was also the youngest cabinet minister in Government of National Unity of Zimbabwe in 2009.

 Biography

 He was born in the small town of Masvingo in 1978.
 Nelson studied at Harare Polytechnic and the University of Zimbabwe.

 Chamisa is the former chairperson of the MDC Youth Assembly.
 He was elected MDC Alliance's spokesman at the Party Congress in June 2006.
 In April 2011 at the Party's congress in Bulawayo, he was elected as the party's organising secretary, a post that previously belonged to Elias Mudzuri.
 In Parliament, he was chair of the portfolio committees of Defence and Home Affairs, Public Accounts, Gender and Youth, and Transport and Communications.
 Chamisa is also a member of the Local Government, Public Works & Urban Development, and the African Caribbean and Pacific Parliament.
 He is a former secretary-general of the Zimbabwe National Students Union.

 In March 2007 he was attacked at Harare International Airport as he attempted to leave the country for Belgium; he was admitted to a hospital with a broken skull.
 In regards to the current situation in Zimbabwe, he said, "There is no security.
 There is no protection.
 All of us are at risk."

 On 10 February 2009, Morgan Tsvangirai designated Chamisa for the position of Minister of Information, Communication, and Technology as part of the national unity government.
 After taking office, he fell into a dispute with Webster Shamu, the Minister of Information and Publicity, regarding which ministry should deal with telecommunications.
 The Herald reported on 10 April 2009, that President Robert Mugabe had assigned responsibility for telecommunications to the Ministry of Transport, headed by Nicholas Goche.
 Chamisa and Tsvangirai objected to this decision, saying that Mugabe had no power to unilaterally assign telecommunications to another ministry under the terms of the power-sharing agreement.